ariaslabs/ariaslabs/README.md

 **Here are a couple things I enjoy**

-*Audio* - Love listening to the same thing different ways
+*Modular* - Enjoy making beeps and boops.
-*Espresso* - The thing that keeps me awake
+*Espresso* - The thing that keeps me awake.
-*Tinkering* - Love me some things to take apart and look at
+*Tinkering* - Love me some things to take apart.